tjscientist/Yamaha-Preamp-Work/README.md

 This is still an ongoing endeavor and there is much I want to do.
 I am always open to suggestions.

+## Why Even Bother?

+I know a lot of people will look at this and just ask, "Why not just do the direct out modification and call it all good?"

+The simple answer is I did do that and it sounds pretty good.
+Then I ran it through my Art Pro Tube preamp...
+Nice.
+Then through my restored BOSS CE-1..
+Better.
+Then I wanted the nice stereo tremolo you get from the original preamp and had to work on that.
+Finally, I just thought why not get back to basics.
+Do what I do best which is restore everything to as original as possible.
+So that is what I am doing.
+I love buying, restoring, and using vintage equipment and I have a lot of it.
+Several Fender Rhodes pianos, Clavinets, Wurlitzers, B3, A100...
+And the list goes on.
+And I know there are many others out there just as crazy as I am when it comes to this, so here we are.

 ## Altium Files

 I use Altium in me every day life as my primary tool for designing electronic schematics and PCBs but I do understand that not everyone has access to this tool.
 If you do have access to Altium, you will find the entire schematic and part libraries in the **Altium Files** folder.
 On the other hand, if you do not have access to Altium, do not despair as you will find what is known as a Smart PDF of the schematic in the **Documents** folder named "Schematic - CP80 Preamp - SmartPDF."